Tedor49/TowerDescent/README.md

 D - mode right

-Left Click - use weapon / press menu buttons
+Left Click - use weapon OR press menu buttons

-Left CLick / 1 2 3 number keys - select perk
+Left CLick OR 1-3 number keys - select perk

 F - discard weapon (only possible with perk)